Abdoujaparov

-Abdoujaparov are a punk band formed on 19 October 1998 by ex-Carter USM guitarist Les Carter (aka Fruitbat).
-Abdoujaparov's musical foundation is in 1977 punk rock.
+Abdoujaparov are a punk band formed on 19 October 1998 by ex-Carter USM guitarist Les Carter.

-Eight EPs, two singles and four albums have been released so far.
-A compilation CD featuring tracks from the first 3 EPs was released by Pop Gun in Australia.
+The band have released eight EPs, two singles and four albums.
+A compilation CD featuring tracks from the first three EPs was released by Pop Gun in Australia.
 The band has toured the UK, Germany, Australia and America.

-Les and guitarist Richy Crockford have also recorded and toured under the name iDou, which consists of the two playing guitars over a backing track supplied by an iPod Shuffle.
+Carter and guitarist Richy Crockford have also recorded and toured under the name iDou, which consists of the two playing guitars over a backing track supplied by an iPod Shuffle.

-The band composed the song Pop Pop Pop for the 2004 video game Airburst Extreme. and Les and Richy wrote the music featured in the Xbox live arcade game TotemBall.
+The band composed the song Pop Pop Pop for the 2004 video game Airburst Extreme, and Carter and Crockford wrote the music featured in the Xbox live arcade game TotemBall.

-The band is named after a professional cyclist Djamolidine Abdoujaparov, from Uzbekistan.
+The band is named after Uzbekistani professional cyclist Djamolidine Abdoujaparov.